solodev/cloud-documentation/src/Groups/Add User Group/index.md

 Once you have completed all the fields, click **Add** to create your group.

 !!!Note:
-The group build process may take several minutes to complete after clicking the **Submit** button.
+The group build process may take several minutes to complete after clicking the **Add** button.
 Do not close or quit your browser during this process.
 !!!